kiezkiel/kiezkiel/README.md

 # Welcome to my Portfolio

 <a href="https://www.linkedin.com/in/denver-mamuric-08362a291"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
+# Motto
+Coding: It's not a bug, It's an undocumented feature!
+Bash is fun Because in bash you can automate everything.
 # Who Am I
 I am a cybersecurity specialist with a primary focus on network penetration testing.
 While my expertise leans more towards offensive strategies, I also possess substantial knowledge in defensive tactics.